guess-the-rainbow/guess-the-rainbow/README.md

 A puzzle game in the sprit of 'Wordle' where players exercise their reasoning by determining secret combination of hues.
 This game's target audience includes:
 - pre-readers (young ones)
 - non-English speakers
-- as well as the reading-impaired
+- gamers with reading challenges or disabilities

 ## Authors:
 - [Rhea Carillo](https://github.com/RheaMimiCarillo)